joemc-immersify/immersify_techtask/README.md

 ### 2. Call existing GET requests:

 Confirm that the environment is set up correctly by making a GET request.
-Call the route "/products" using a GET request, and you should a JSON object with 3 objects (a beanie, socks and gloves):
+Call the route "/products" using a GET request, and you should have an array with with 3 objects in (a beanie, socks and gloves):

 *Note: You don’t need to do anything other than confirm that it's working.*